LEARNAcademy/syllabus/ruby/classes-objects.md

 - As a developer, I can print the value of each individual color.
 - As a developer, I can create a method called `all_colors` that when called will print a sentence telling me the three colors of a given palette.
 - As a developer, I can change one or more colors of a given palette.

+#### Animal Kingdom
+- As a developer, I can make an Animal (generic Animal class).
+- As a developer, upon initialization, I can give my Animal a status of `alive`, which will be set to true.
+- As a developer, I can give my Animal an `age` of 0 upon creation.
+- As a developer, I can age my Animal up one year at a time.
+- As a developer, I can return my Animal's `age`, as well as if they're `alive`.
+  - **Hint**: Use `attr_accessor` as well as an `initialize` method.
+- As a developer, I can create a Fish that inherits from Animal.
+- As a developer, I can initialize all of my fish to be `cold_blooded`.
+(Yes, there is _one_ fish who is technically fully warm-blooded but we aren't going to talk about that.)
+- As a developer, I can create a Salmon that inherits from Fish.
+- As a developer, I can initialize my Salmon to be a specific species (Atlantic, Sockeye, etc).
+- As a developer, I can see that my Salmon is cold-blooded.
+- As a developer, I can age my Salmon up.
+- As a developer, I can see a message that tells me all of my Salmon's information.
+- As a developer, if my Salmon reaches the ripe old age of 4, I can make it die peacefully after a full and happy life.
+  - **Hint**: You will need a method that changes the status of `alive` in the initialize method of Animal.
+- As a developer, I can create a Mammal that inherits from Animal.
+- As a developer, I can initialize all of my Mammals to be `warm_blooded`.
+- As a developer, I can create a Bear that inherits from Mammal.
+- As a developer, I can age my Bear up.
+- As a developer, I can see a message that tells me all of my Bear's information.
+- As a developer, if my Bear turns 20 years old, I can make it die peacefully after a full and happy life.
+  - **Hint**: You will need a method that changes the status of `alive` in the initialize method of Animal.
+- As a developer, I can create a Mammal of my choice.
+- As a developer, I can interact with the new Mammal via various methods.
+- As a developer, I can see a message that tells me all of my new Mammal's information.
+- **STRETCH:** As a developer, I can keep a collection of two of each Animal.
+  - **Hint**:	You'll want to add your Animals into an array.
+- **STRETCH:** As a developer, I can sort my collection of Animals based on age.
+  - **Hint**: Find out how the spaceship operator can help you with an array.
+- **SUPER STRETCH:** As a developer, I can utilize a Ruby `module` to help DRY up my code.
+I can create a `swim` method inside of my `module` that will apply to Animals who can _swim_.
+This method should return "I can swim!"
+  - **Hint**: Look into module `mix ins`.
+Since not all animals can swim, only certain Animals will have access to this module.

 ---
 [Back to Syllabus](../README.md#unit-four-ruby)